Scott L. Montgomery: Early life and education

 Scott Lyons Montgomery was born on May 30, 1951, the son of Kay C. Montgomery and Shirley Lyons Montgomery, in Ithaca New York.
 His father was an experimental psychologist (PhD, University of Chicago, 1948), who had done research at Harvard and Cornell Universities before moving to Yale.
 An unfortunate series of incidents led to the father committing suicide in 1956.
 Scott and his brother, Bruce, were raised by their mother, eventually moving to Kensington, Maryland in the Washington D.C. area.
 She remarried In 1971, to Russell Allen.

-Scott attended Walter Johnson High School in Bethesda, Maryland and then went to Knox College (Galesburg, Illinois).
+Scott attended Walter Johnson High School in Bethesda, Maryland and then went to Knox College in Galesburg, Illinois.
 At Knox, he majored in chemistry for the first several years, spending a semester at the State University of New York at Stony Brook, then switched to English, graduating Phi Beta Kappa.
 He entered a PhD program in geological sciences at Cornell University, deciding to finish with an M.S. degree when his mother was diagnosed with terminal cancer.
 After her death in 1979, he moved to Japan, where he taught English in a private Tokyo academy and immersed himself in Japanese culture and language.